How Itron Optimized Its Data-Gathering Processes and Developed More Effective Part Risk Management

 Result

 Today, Thalman draws on Z2Data’s suite of tools multiple times a week to carry out her tasks reviewing BOMs and looking for opportunities to derisk specific parts.
-“I use Z2Data quite a bit, I’d say if not daily, then every other day, with a lot of the work that I do,” she remarked.
+“I use Z2Data quite a bit; I’d say if not daily, then every other day, with a lot of the work that I do,” she remarked.

 The procurement team uses internal documentation to track BOMs and components for all of Itron’s high-revenue products, and Thalman draws on Z2Data’s databases for a wide range of critical information that is ultimately fed into those files.
 Using the supply chain risk management platform, Thalman pulls out her parts’ country of origin, obsolescence risk, and sourcing, among other critical intelligence.
 “That’s been really helpful,” she notes.
-In fact, Z2Data now serves as the chief fulcrum for the procurement team’s information-gathering processes.
-Only after extracting as much data as the professionals can find from the tool will they turn to Itron’s global commodity managers (GCMs) to reach out to suppliers and obtain the rest manually.

 Despite the obvious challenges inextricably tied to transitioning multiple teams to a new parts management system, Thalman actually found the entire process of moving to Z2Data fulfilling and memorable.
 “Honestly, it was a wonderful experience, at least for me, leading everybody on board,” she remarked.